tberriel/tberriel.github.io/_news/announcement_5.md

 related_posts: false
 ---

-From April until July, I'll be doing a 4 months research stay at the CV Lab, from University van Amsterdam, under the supervision of Assistant Professor <a href="https://oswaldm.github.io/">Martin R. Oswald</a>.
-I'm eager to collaborate with such an expert on neural representations for SLAM! :smile:
+From April until July, I will be doing a 4 months research stay at the CV Lab, from University van Amsterdam, under the supervision of Assistant Professor <a href="https://oswaldm.github.io/">Martin R. Oswald</a>.
+I am eager to collaborate with such an expert on neural representations for SLAM! :smile: